calculating cable size – Voltage drop

 As a result the electrical regs prescribe the maximum % voltage drop allowed on a circuit and in the UK for domestic use where lighting is involved this is 3%.

 I’m not sure about you, but I was not really paying attention in physics lessons at school, however I still have a vague recollection of Ohm’s law:

 V=IR (volts =current x resistance)

 …but what on earth does it mean?
-When reading about this to refresh my memory, I found it was helpful to consider the behaviour of water as an analogy.
-For instance, if current is equivalent to the flow rate of the water travelling in a channel then voltage can be seen as analogous to water pressure.
-Ohm’s law then becomes quite intuitive – if we narrow the channel (creating resistance) we will need to increase the water pressure to keep up the same speed of flow.
+When reading about this to refresh my memory, I the least confusing explanations used water as an analogy.
+For instance, if current is thought of as being equivalent to the flow rate of the water travelling in a channel then voltage can be seen as analogous to water pressure.
+Ohm’s law then becomes quite intuitive: if we narrow the channel (creating resistance) we will need to increase the water pressure to keep up the same speed of flow.
 You can see the same effect when icing a cake – the pressure needed to exude icing through a wide nozzle is less than for a narrow one.

 Back in the real world of electricity, current is a measure of the number of electrons in a flow and voltage is the energy per electron.
 When electrons pass through a resistor the same number of electrons leave the resistor as enter it (the current out is the same as the current in); but they have less energy going out than they did coming in, since they’ve give up some energy as heat.

 It may seem counterintuitive that the current on one side of a resistor is the same as the other, even though we know that resistors reduce voltage, and therefore, because of Ohm’s law, must reduce current also.
 The trick is to realise the current is reduced for the whole circuit.
 Here it helpful to think of a chain driving a bicycle wheel: if you slow the wheel with your hands it is not the case that only part of the chain slows down and this is because every point of the chain has to move at the same speed – electrons moving in a circuit behave the same way.